 Massage is not a good idea if you have a fever, infections, inflammation, osteoporosis, and other medical conditions—at least not without consulting your doctor first—and it's best not to get a massage if you are ill.
 If you have any doubts about whether or not a massage would be right for you, speak to a medical professional before booking a Swedish massage.

 The Nudity Factor

-During a Swedish massage you are generally nude underneath a towel or sheet.
+During a Swedish massage, you are generally nude underneath a towel or sheet.
 The therapist uncovers only the part of the body being worked on, a technique called draping.
 If the nudity gets you out of your comfort zone, you can keep your underwear on, and many newcomers do.

 You usually start by laying face down with your head in a u-shaped face cradle so your spine stays neutral.
 The therapist generally starts by working your back, using various massage strokes that include effleurage, kneading, friction, stretching, and tapping.

 When she's finished with the back, she works the back of each leg.
-When done with the back side, he or she holds the sheet or towel up and looks away while you turn over and scoot down, covers you again, and then massages the front of each leg, both arms, and then your neck and shoulders.
+When done with the back side, she holds the sheet or towel up and looks away while you turn over and scoot down, covers you again, and then massages the front of each leg, both arms, and then your neck and shoulders.

 The cost of a Swedish massage will vary, depending on whether you go to a day spa, resort spa, destination spa, a chain like Massage Envy or go to a massage therapist.
 Swedish massage pricing will also depend on what part of the country you live and how luxurious the spa is.